-Of the development centers we maintain worldwide, our two largest development centers are located in Israel and India.
-In Israel, the centers are located in three different sites throughout Israel, and approximately 24% of our software and information technology, sales and marketing workforce is located in Israel.
+Of the development centers we maintain worldwide, two of our largest development centers are located in Israel and India.
+In Israel, the centers are located in several different sites, and approximately 23% of our software and information technology, sales and marketing workforce is located in Israel.
 As a result, we are directly influenced by the political, economic and military conditions affecting Israel and its neighboring regions.
 Any major hostilities involving Israel could have a material adverse effect on our business.
 We have developed contingency plans to provide ongoing services to our customers in the event that escalated political or military conditions disrupt our normal operations.
 These plans include the transfer of some development operations within Israel to various of our other sites both within and outside of Israel.
 If we have to implement these plans, our operations would be disrupted and we would incur significant additional expenditures, which would adversely affect our business and results of operations.

-While Israel has entered into peace agreements with both Egypt and Jordan, Israel has not entered into peace arrangements with any other neighboring countries and the numerous uprisings in North Africa and the Middle East, including in Egypt, Syria and Jordan which border Israel, have introduced additional uncertainty in the region.
-Recent events in Iran, including reports of its continuing nuclear development program, have further strained relations between Israel and Iran.
+While Israel has entered into peace agreements with both Egypt and Jordan, Israel has not entered into peace arrangements with any other neighboring countries and recent instability in North Africa and the Middle East, including in Egypt, Syria and Jordan which border Israel, have introduced additional uncertainty in the region.
+Recent events in Iran, including reports of its continuing nuclear development program, continue to strain relations between Israel and Iran.
 Continued political or economic uncertainty, or violence, in the region could have a material adverse effect on our business.